sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 **Task:**

  * run FastQC analysis on the two datasets at: `/shared/data/DATA/Liu2015/` and `/shared/data/DATA/Ruhland2016`.
- * Look at **one** of the QC report.
+ * Look at at least one of the QC report.
 What are your conclusions ?
 Would you want to perform some operations on the reads such as low-quality bases trimming, removal of adapters ?

 Important points:

+ * in your script, don't forget to load fastqc : `ml fastqc`
  * there is no need to copy the read files to your home directory (in fact, don't do that: we won't have enough space left on the disk...)
  * FastQC RAM requirements : 1Gb is more than enough
  * FastQC time requirements : ~ 5min / read file